any-docs/css/content/guides/text/wrapping_breaking_text/index.md

 {{EmbedLiveSample("hyphens")}}

-You can also use the {{cssxref("hyphenate-character")}} property to use the string of your choice instead of the default hyphenation character at the end of the line (before the hyphenation line break) for the language.
+You can also use the `hyphenate-character` property to use the string of your choice instead of the default hyphenation character at the end of the line (before the hyphenation line break) for the language.
 The `auto` value selects the correct value to mark a mid-word line break according to the typographic conventions of the current content language.

-CSS provides additional hyphenation control: the {{cssxref("hyphenate-limit-chars")}} property can be used to set the minimum word length that allows for hyphenation as well as the minimum number of characters before and after the hyphen.
+CSS provides additional hyphenation control: the `hyphenate-limit-chars` property can be used to set the minimum word length that allows for hyphenation as well as the minimum number of characters before and after the hyphen.

 ## The `<wbr>` element